shaazmik/SQREquation/README.md

 # SQREquation
-Programm for solving quadratic equations
+Program for solving quadratic equations

 An equation of the form ax^2+bx+c=0.
 3 coefficients a, b, and c are entered.